AslanDing/CLExtract/readme.md

-the code is for our work of CLExtract
+This code is for the work of CLExtract